Montol Festival: Historical basis

 The historical basis for many of the customs described above is taken from the texts of notable Cornish antiquarians and contemporary research into the subject.
 A. K. Hamilton Jenkin in his book Cornish Homes and Customs describes the Guise dance processions and performances of 1831 as "like an Italian carnival" and further noted that "everyone including the rich and the great came masked and disguised on to the streets".

 A detailed description of the Penzance Guise dancers is given by William Bottrell in his book Traditions and Hearthside Stories of West Cornwall (1870–80):

 During the early part of the last century the costume of the guise dancers often consisted of such antique finery as would now raise envy in the heart of a collector.
 The chief glory of the men lay in their cocked hats which were surmounted with plumes and decked with streamers and ribbons.
 The girls were no less magnificently attired with steeple crowned hats, stiff bodied gowns, bag skirts or trains and ruffles hanging from their elbows.

 Community events

-The festival often includes community-oriented events such as public music, a series of workshops dedicated to the making of masks and costumes so people can join in with guise parades, community carol services, and a ceilidh.
+The festival often includes community-oriented events such as public music, a series of workshops dedicated to the making of masks and costumes so people can join in with guise parades, community carol services, and a troyl.